Law Firm Program

 - The client desires assistance from the lawyers, and

-- A capable and reliable local lawyer or non-governmental organization is available to serve as a team partner
+- A local lawyer and non-governmental organization are team partners

 EDLC often works with large international law firms, with hundreds of highly trained and experienced lawyers.
 Typically, a legal team from within the firm is assembled to work on a particular case.
 In other cases, lawyers from different firms and even different continents may form the legal team.
-Individual lawyers and small firms have also successfully taken on projects, or worked as team members in multi-firm collaborations.
+Individual lawyers and small firms also frequently work on EDLC cases.
 The goal in each case is to find the right match of expertise, capacity, location, and language skills.
-Knowledge of local law is not a requirement, and most cases do not require knowledge of another language.
-Some cases require one or more trips to the country where the case arises, and others are handled exclusively from the United States or Europe.
-Lawyers working on EDLC cases have traveled to over a dozen countries.

 Types of cases